renovatebot/renovate/lib/datasource/readme.md

 The `purl` object contains:

-- `fullname`: the package's full name including scope if present (e.g. `@foo/bar`)
+- `lookupName`: the package's full name including scope if present (e.g. `@foo/bar`)
 - `qualifiers`: optional addition arguments, may contain fields like `registry`

-In the simplest case, the datasource only needs to pay attention to `purl.fullname`.
+In the simplest case, the datasource only needs to pay attention to `purl.lookupName`.

 `getPkgReleases` should return an object containing: